ElDuderino/CANBusMiddleware/AretasPythonAPI/README.md

 # Aretas API Client Libary

-This is a (currently) "barebones" (compared to all the available endpoints) framework for intereacting with the Aretas REST API in python
+This is a (currently) "barebones" (compared to all the available endpoints) framework for interacting with the Aretas REST API in python

 All classes in the API take an instantiated APIAuth class